-Completed in August of 2008, Stafford Park is a mixed use retail and residential redevelopment project of a site that was formerly comprised of two landfills and environmentally sensitive land in the Pinelands region.
-The site was owned and operated by various County and Township facilities.
+Completed in 2010, Stafford Park Apartments provide the residential component of the larger mixed use Stafford Park development in Stafford Township, Ocean County, NJ.
+The mixed use development was built on property that was formerly occupied by two landfills and lies in the Regional Growth Area of the Pinelands region.
+Prior to redevelopment, the site was owned and operated by various County and Township facilities.
 Several of those public facilities were located on top of buried debris in landfills.
-The landfills posed a substantial threat to the groundwater aquifer underlying the Pinelands, so this redevelopment was viewed as a unique opportunity to address the environmental risks posed by the site.
+The landfills posed a substantial threat to the groundwater aquifer underlying the Pinelands, so redevelopment was viewed as a unique opportunity to address the environmental risks posed by the site.
 It was estimated that the remediation would cost somewhere between \$45 and \$65 million, which would have been a significant cost burden to the Township.
 The Walters Group and Stafford Township were able to negotiate a deal in which the private developer covered all site remediation, site improvements, and relocation expenses of County facilities.
 The site is now occupied by residential and commercial uses.
 The site currently has 112 affordable apartments, with 349 single-family homes and 216 apartments planned for construction.
 The site also has up to 650,000 square feet of retail space.